Carrie Gabriel, MS, RDN, clues us in on the best foods to eat for hormone balance.

 Many of us don’t think about turning to food first as a remedy for hormonal issues; too often, we tend to steer toward medication.
 And unfortunately, hormone production isn’t something we can directly control.

 Diet is integral to hormone health, especially by regulating your gut health (which can have an effect on your mental health).
 Thankfully, there are certain foods that can help you balance your hormones, so we can select the best foods that regulate hormones and fuel our bodies with those.
 Here’s everything you need to know about treating hormonal imbalance with a hormone-balancing diet and other positive health habits.

 Food Groups That Help Promote Hormone Balance

 Consider adding some of these hormone-friendly foods into your daily diet to keep your mind and body functioning at optimal levels.

-Nutrient-rich complex and high-fiber carbohydrates are ideal for balancing hormones because they help stabilize blood sugar and reduce cortisol levels.
+Nutrient-rich complex and high-fiber carbohydrates are ideal foods for hormone balance because they help stabilize blood sugar and reduce cortisol levels.
 Fiber doesn’t break down in the body, and since it doesn’t convert to sugar, fiber can’t raise blood sugar levels like other carbs can.